 Clothes for Men

 The dhoti garment is the traditional dress for Indian men.
 The dhoti is a long seamless garment, mainly 5 meters long.
 This cloth is wear at the waist and ankles, with a knot at the waist.
-The dhoti people wear primarily with the kurta, the combination that is known as Kurta dhoti in eastern India.
-Usually South Indian people wear dhoti with a angavastram in the south.
+The dhoti people wear primarily with the kurta, the combination that is famous as Kurta dhoti in eastern India.
+Usually South Indian people wear dhoti with a ANGVASTRAM in the south.
 The set is formal and informal and becomes popular an elegant cultural symbol.
 The famous Indian freedom fighter, Mahatma Gandhi, always wore a dhoti on all public occasions, spreading this clothing across Indian borders.

-Angarkha was a former Indian court team, famous for its flexibility and ease.
+ANGRAKHA was a former Indian court team, famous for its flexibility and ease.
 The dress consists of a top piece that overlaps on the right or left shoulder.
 The garment is short and people use on tops or jackets.
 The design, cut and texture of the garment vary with the region, and is most popular in Rajasthan and Gujarat.
 Sherwani is a traditional coat worn in India.